tarantool/doc/doc/release/policy.rst

 Release series and versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The new Tarantool release policy is based on having several release series,
+The Tarantool release policy is based on having several release series,
 each with its own lifecycle, pre-release and release versions.

 ..  glossary::